NgocNhi-512/MIS-311/README.md

 ### **Data Cleaning**
 Before conducting the analysis, the dataset was checked for missing values, duplicate rows, and formatting issues to improve data quality and reliability.

- *  Missing Values
+ * Missing Values:
 A total of **501 missing values** were identified across several columns in the dataset.
 These missing values were reviewed and handled appropriately during the cleaning process to minimise their impact on the analysis.

- * Duplicate Rows
+ * Duplicate Rows:
 A total of **3 duplicate rows** were identified and removed to ensure consistency and accuracy in the dataset.

- * Data Types
+ * Data Types:
-- Numerical columns: tourist arrivals data
+Numerical columns: tourist arrivals data
-- Categorical column: country names
+Categorical column: country names

  * Outlier Analysis
-- Some countries, especially the United States and the United Kingdom, showed unusually high tourist arrival values compared to others.
+Some countries, especially the United States and the United Kingdom, showed unusually high tourist arrival values compared to others.
 These outliers were kept as they reflect actual tourism patterns.

 ### Data Cleaning Summary
-- The dataset contained 501 missing values and 3 duplicate rows.
+The dataset contained 501 missing values and 3 duplicate rows.
-- Duplicate rows were removed during preprocessing.
+Duplicate rows were removed during preprocessing.
-- After cleaning, the final dataset consisted of 18 rows and 6 columns ready for analysis.
+After cleaning, the final dataset consisted of 17 rows and 6 columns ready for analysis.
 ### **Descriptive Statistics**

 <img src="tourist-arrivals-2022-2024.png" width="700">